ryppl/boost-history/statistics/distribution_common/libs/statistics/detail/distribution_common/doc/readme.txt

 [ Overview ]

-These are C++ classes that provide a set of concepts and traits as part of project to harmonize interfaces between different distribution packages, include distribution_toolkit.
+These are C++ classes that provide a set of concepts and traits as part of project to harmonize interfaces between different distribution packages, including distribution_toolkit.

 [ Platform/Compiler ]